Dana94/2019-website/blog/images/git-commands.md

 `origin` – your repo connected to GitHub.

-`upstream` – if your repo if forked, this label will coincide to the original repo.
+`upstream` – if your repo is forked, this label will coincide to the original repo.
 Useful for making sure your forked copy stays updated with the original.

 ```shell
 ~/git-example (master)